GorbachevaPolina/algorithm_analysis_website/README.md

-# Автоматизированная система для доверительного анализа алгоритмов
+# Automated system for evaluating the algorithm complexity

-## Описание
+## Description
-Система разработана в рамках написания выпускной квалификационной работы. Система принимает на вход файл с данными и проводит доверительный анализ трудоемкости алгоритма. Выходные данные - графики альфа и бета параметров бета-распределения, левого квантиля бета-распределения и доверительной трудоемкости.
+The system is created for final qualifying work.
+The system accepts a file with data and completes confidence analysis of algorithm complexity.
+Output data - graphs of alpha, beta, left quantile of beta distribution and complexity.

-## Технологии
+## Technologies
 * React
 * Redux
-* Библиотеки: recharts, regression, simple-statistics
+* Libraries: recharts, regression, simple-statistics